Bulgaria

 Academic Credits

-ECTS (European Credit Transfer and Accumulation System) credit units are available for students attending European universities or a field school session shorter than 3 weeks.
+ECTS (European Credit Transfer and Accumulation System) credit units are available to students attending European universities or a field school session shorter than 3 weeks.
 They shall enroll directly through the Balkan Heritage Field School.
-New Bulgarian University grants 6 ECTS credits to students for attending any of two-week sessions (1 and 2) and 12 ECTS credits for attending the four-week session (3).
+New Bulgarian University awards 6 ECTS credits for participating in the first two-week session and 12 ECTS credits for attending the four-week session.
 Transcripts of Records (ToR) are available upon request for an additional tuition fee.
-For details: Regulations for Obtaining Transcripts of Records.
+For details: Regulations for Obtaining Transcripts of Records

 Participants in the field school who do not need academic credit units are not expected to pay for them.